Scholarships for Chicano Studies

 Pay Off Some Debt

-Chicano Studies focuses on issues affecting U.S. Latinos, in particular Mexican-Americans, who make up the largest Latino group in the United States.
+Chicano Studies is a hot topic focusing on issues affecting U.S. Latinos, in particular Mexican-Americans, who make up the largest Latino group in the United States.
 Such areas as social policy (history, education, health, and legal issues), cultural studies (language, literature, and media), and fine arts (art history and studio arts) are covered as part of this multi-faceted area of study.
+Mexican-Americans are also the fastest growing group of Latinos in the US, and scholarship opportunities for those wanting to engage their studies with this phenomenon are growing in proportion.

 Arizona State University, Department of Transborder Chicano and Latino Studies

-Two students majoring or minoring in Chicano Studies will be awarded a Wells Fargo Scholarship each year.
-In choosing scholarship recipients, the following criteria are considered: GPA, financial need, major, class level, the applicant's residency, and his or her demonstrated level of community service.
+Arizona State University offers both undergraduate and graduate programs in Chicano studies, as well as a minor.
+Their course offerings in this department are robust, as are their scholarship awards.
+Two students majoring or minoring in Chicano Studies will be awarded a Wells Fargo Scholarship for $2500 each year.
+In choosing scholarship recipients, the following criteria are considered: GPA, financial need, major, class level, the applicant’s residency, and his or her demonstrated level of community service.
+ASU additionally offers the Dean’s Scholarship in Chicano/a Studies for $1000, and the Award for Outstanding Undergraduate Research in Latino Politics to a student who does outstanding work in the field.
+More information on these awards is available here.

 San Diego State University, Department of Chicana and Chicano Studies